rach7777/monax-may/content/company/jobs.md

 ## <a name="fullStackDeveloper"></a>JavaScript Developer - Full Stack

-Eris Industries is looking for a Full Stack JS Developer in our smart contracts library team.
+Monax Industries is looking for a Full Stack JS Developer in our smart contracts library team.

 The library team is developing enterprise smart contracts that drive ecosystem applications and deliver business process automation in low-trust networks.
 This position provides the opportunity to apply your knowledge of the JavaScript stack to contribute to architecting and building applications on top of a smart contract backend.
 Be part of a cutting edge software development team and learn how to build solutions on what is probably the most disruptive technology in decades.